-This is not government.
-It's savagery.
+This Is Not Government.
+It's Savagery.

 Vote these people out.
 Make your voice heard.
 Call their offices, send them letters, email them, and tell them that refusing to provide health insurance for all of US should cost all of THEM.
 Because that’s what they’ve turned it into.
 US versus THEM.
 Only “them” is now our own elected officials.

-The average worth of a senator in 2011 was close to eight million dollars.
-Of a member of the House, almost seven million.
+The average net worth of a senator in 2011 was almost eight million dollars.
+Of someone in the House, seven million!
 Only a savage could sit on that kind of wealth and deliberately decide to turn out the disabled, the poor, the infants and the elderly.

 This is not government.
 This is barbarism.